kindly/flatterer/docs/options.md

 |games      |_link_games|text    |2    | _link_games|
 |games      |id        |number   |2    | id        |

 It can have additional headers in the file but they will not be used.
+This is true of columns `count` and `field_type` in the above example.

-Field order in the output will the same as the row order in the the file.
+Field order in the output will the same as the row order in the file.

 `table_name` and `field_name` need to match up with the eventual structure of output.
 The easiest make sure of this is to edit the `fields.csv` that is in an output directory.
 You can generate just the fields.csv file by [not outputting the CSV files](#csv).